allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 <iframe width="560" height="315" src="https://trustfood.nl/20200902_Lipids_Donal_Collins_Gabor_Erdosi.mp4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

-*Discussion on Lipid Physiology between Donal Collins and Gabor Erdosi  - please see annotated timeline below*
+*Discussion on Lipid Physiology between Donal Collins and Gabor Erdosi  - please see annotated timeline below for topics discussed*
 <br>

 In general, the level of fasting triglycerides correlates well with the corresponding insulin level, and with `Insulin Resistance` (IR).
 This is also why the `TriglYceride-Glucose index` (TyG) is a good proxy for IR, especially when triglycerides are combined with fasting glucose.
 As such it provides a cheap and convenient metric like HOMA-IR.
 However, the TyG index has the very same issues that other fasting indices do in that it is unable to detect the majority of *early* metabolic derangements.
 To detect these, one needs instead a *postprandial or meal tolerance test*.
 Reduced fatty acid uptake is an early indicator of IR and this may be detected through measuring  elevated and/or the sustained elevation of triglyceride level in the postprandial phase.